"This is the Fierce Last Stand of all I Am": the story behind Fire Horses

 A few months after my debut novel, Fire Horses, was published, a small literary magazine called “The View From Here” asked me to write how the book came about.
-This unflinching, but hopefully inspiring piece for wannabe authors, is the result.
+This unflinching, but hopefully inspiring, piece is the result.

 “This is the Fierce Last Stand of all I Am”

 View from Here Magazine

 One day last summer someone texted to say they’d just seen my novel in a bookshop.
 Leaving work early I tubed it to Camden and walked slowly into Waterstones.
 I’d fantasised about this moment for so many years that I wanted to savour every moment.
 There it was: “Fire Horses”.
 Holding it in my hands I closed my eyes in supplication.

 It’s tempting now to look back over my life and see everything as part of some inevitable destiny.
 But until last year, even with a few short stories and poems published, I wasn’t sure if I’d ever have a full-length work of fiction accepted.
 All I had was an instinct, an excuse: if you fill your life with experience, you might have something to write about.

 I wrote this rhyme as a ten-year-old only child, wandering the slopes and streets of what was then a grimy mill town to which mum had fled, leaving Manchester for a tumbledown wreck on the hills.
 For companionship I wrote poems and jokes, peppering my imagination with imaginary enemies; creating alternative realities to those bleak, Wuthering moors.

 When mum re-married we moved to the backside of town and I became one of the park hoodies, drinking cider, taking drugs, fighting for kicks: young people haven’t changed as much in 25 years as the media like to pretend.
 At the comp where I’d learned to survive by acting stupid my English teacher asked if I’d ever considered writing for a living; I hadn’t, the very idea seemed bizarre.